Study mode and duration: 36 weeks full-time including 18 weeks of placement experience

 Full-time students who usually live in Scotland may also be eligible to apply to SAAS for a loan, bursary and living-cost grants.
 Living-cost grants include the Lone Parents’ Grants and the Disabled Students’ Allowance.
 The exact amount you can get depends on your household income.

 We're offering students from England, Wales and Northern Ireland the opportunity of a £2,000 scholarship award towards the cost of tuition fees.
-This is applicable to the full-time taught programme beginning in September 2017 or January 2018.
+This is applicable to the full-time taught programme beginning in August 2018.

 The University of Strathclyde is delighted to offer international applicants the opportunity to receive a partial scholarship of between £2,000 and £3,000 towards the tuition fees for the Professional Graduate Diploma in Education (PGDE) for our Primary and Secondary programmes.

 A degree in education will equip you for a range of careers working with children and young people.